steadybit/extension-kubernetes/README.md

 ### enabling/disabling advice

-You can disable any advice by setting the helm chart value `--set advice.enabled=[]` or a list of advice ids you want to enable (e.g `--set advice.enabled={com.steadybit.extension_kubernetes.advice.k8s-single-replica,com.steadybit.extension_kubernetes.advice.single-zone}`).
+You can disable any advice by setting the helm chart value `--set advice.enabled={}` or a list of advice ids you want to enable (e.g `--set advice.enabled={com.steadybit.extension_kubernetes.advice.k8s-single-replica,com.steadybit.extension_kubernetes.advice.single-zone}`).

 ### excluding targets from advice generation